bdeguigne/bdeguigne/README.md

 ## 👨‍💻 About Me

-- 🌱 Passionate about mobile development, currently specializing in Flutter.
+- 🌱 Passionate about web development, currently crafting immersive experiences
-- 🔭 Working on various Flutter projects, primarily using the Riverpod framework for state management.
+- 🔭 Working on various projects, primarily using the ThreeJs Library.
 - 📚 Always seeking new knowledge and best practices in software architecture.
-- 🎯 Goal: Creating efficient, scalable, and maintainable Flutter applications.
+- 🎯 Goal: Creating efficient, and beautiful websites

 ## 🚀 Languages and Tools:

-- Flutter & Dart 🐦
+- ThreeJs & Gsap 🐦
-- Riverpod 🔄
+- React 🚀
 - Git & GitHub 🌍
-- Supabase 🚀

 ## 📈 My GitHub Stats